-I could easily type out a decent paragraph loaded with these clichés while fighting off that coldblooded Sandman, but I’d like to elaborate a bit more before dawn is breaking.
+I could quickly type out a decent paragraph loaded with these clichés while fighting off that cold-blooded Sandman, but I’d like to elaborate a bit more before dawn breaks.
 Where would you situate trying?
 Somewhere between patience and hard work?
 Would you prioritize trying differently than you would line up working or patience?
-Long-suffering or patience is an extensive and patient endurance, as of wrong or provocation.
 To try is defined as to make an effort, to do or accomplish something.
 To work is the physical or mental effort or activity directed toward the production or accomplishment of something.
-As these definitions are taking my thoughts by force, a quote from one of my idols pops up into my confused and unobtrusive mind, “do or do not, there is no try.”
+As these definitions take my thoughts by force, a quote from one of my idols pops up in my confused and unobtrusive mind, “do or do not, there is no try.”

-What I am trying to explain is that I seem incapable of finding my place among the traditional working class heroes.
+What I am trying to explain is that I seem incapable of finding my place among the traditional working-class heroes.
 The naive daydreamer in me believes that there are far better things ahead of me than any I’ve left behind on my life’s path.
-I don’t detest the traditional way of living and I do acknowledge that, without a set form of hierarchy, chaos would infect our world rapidly.
+I don’t detest the traditional way of living, and I acknowledge that chaos would infect our world rapidly without a set form of hierarchy.
+But is chaos really that bad?
 I just don’t feel the need to measure myself individually through numerous personal achievements such as a possible career, an unblemished self-image, or wealth.
-I prefer to hold on to my social and familial connections.
+Instead, I prefer to hold on to my social and familial connections.
 Sacrificing the desirable self-actualization epitome that has been presented and sanctioned by our “holy” society.

-One way or another we all fit in a particular niche.
+One way or another, we all fit in a particular niche.
 It’s only natural.
 I get that.
-When observing certain herds, troops, flocks, swarms, schools or any other animal collective you’ll naturally come to that conclusion.
+You’ll naturally come to that conclusion when observing specific herds, troops, flocks, swarms, schools, or any other animal collective.
 I don’t need to edit who I am.
-I don’t need to invest hours on end building my profile, defining myself through technology, obsessing with a continual personal promotion.
-I just need to trust my instincts, my inner desires, passions, genuine friendships, and familial connections in order to define who I am and what niche I belong to.
-Regardless of what the masses believe.
+I don’t need to invest hours on end building my profile, defining myself through technology, or obsessing with a continual personal promotion.
+Instead, I need to trust my instincts, inner desires, passions, genuine friendships, and familial connections to define who I am and what niche I belong to, regardless of what the masses believe.

-One of my heroes did state it all quite sharply “Insanity is doing the same thing over and again and expecting different results.”
-With this in mind, I realize that I want change.
+One of my heroes stated it quite sharply “Insanity is doing the same thing over and again and expecting different results.”
+With this in mind, I realize that I want to change.
 I will need to work hard and try hard to navigate my ship in the right direction.
 I can not amend the direction of the winds, but I can adjust my sails.
-I will have to play the hand that I have been dealt and be courageous enough to face the challenges head-on (theoretically, this approach should build character).
-Now contrary to what many may think, after reading these words, I am looking for a way through instead of an easy way out.
-I understand like no other that my choices from here on out will affect many more individuals than just myself.
+I will have to play the hand I have been dealt and be courageous enough to face the challenges head-on (theoretically, this approach should build character).
+Contrary to what many may think, I am looking for a way through instead of an easy way out.
+I understand, like no other, that my choices from here on out will affect many more individuals than just myself.

-I have no idea where I’m running too, but that is just part of the fun of living your life.
+I have no idea what I’m running toward, but that is just part of the fun of living your life.
 I am aware that I only have one life to live.
 With my current consciousness, I intend to live it well.
 I want to chase my star!
 The Sandman is knocking on my door quite convincingly, so I’ll close off.

 Space Utopian (your alter ego)